Performance (film): Development

-Performance was initially conceived by Donald Cammell as "The Performers", and was to be a light-hearted swinging '60s romp.
+Performance was initially conceived by Donald Cammell as The Performers, and was to be a light-hearted swinging '60s romp.
 At one stage, Cammell's friend Marlon Brando (with whom he later collaborated on the posthumously published novel Fan Tan) was to play the gangster role of 'Chas'.
 At that stage, the story involved an American gangster hiding out in London.
 James Fox, previously cast in rather upper crust roles, eventually took the place of Brando, and spent several months in South London among the criminal underworld, researching his role.

 As the project evolved, the story became significantly darker.
 Cammell was influenced by the Argentinian writer Jorge Luis Borges (whose portrait, on a book cover, can be seen at a crucial moment in the film), as he re-drafted the script to create an intense, intellectual film dealing with an identity crisis.
-The theories put forward by Antonin Artaud, on the links between performing and madness, also influenced Cammell, who—along with co-director Nicolas Roeg, mainly responsible for the 'look' of the film—also benefited from a lack of interference from studio executives at Warner Bros., who believed they were getting a Rolling Stones equivalent of The Beatles' A Hard Day's Night (1964).
+The theories put forward by Antonin Artaud, on the links between performing and madness, also influenced Cammell, who—along with co-director Nicolas Roeg—was mainly responsible for the 'look' of the film.
+It also benefited from a lack of interference from studio executives at Warner Bros., who believed they were getting a Rolling Stones equivalent of The Beatles' playful A Hard Day's Night.
 Instead, Cammell and Roeg delivered a dark, experimental film which included graphic depictions of violence, sex and drug use.
+Warner Bros. financed the film with a budget of US$1.5 million.

 It was intended that The Rolling Stones would write the soundtrack, but due to the complicated nature of the various relationships on and off-screen, this never happened.
-It was rumoured that Anita Pallenberg (then in a relationship with Keith Richards) and Mick Jagger played out sexual scenes in the film 'for real'.
+At the time of filming, there was fear from Keith Richards that Pallenberg, his partner, took part in real sex during the filming with his bandmate Mick Jagger.
+This was later confirmed to have happened by Ian Stewart, who was present on set.
 When Richards heard the rumours, he apparently took to sitting in his car outside the house where the film was being shot.
 Needless to say, this did not do much for the Jagger–Richards musical chemistry, and the soundtrack came together from a number of other sources.

-Post-production and release
+Post-production

 The content of Performance was a surprise to the studio.
 It has been reported that during a test screening, the wife of one Warner Bros. executive vomited in shock.
-In the series Hollywood UK: British Cinema of the Sixties (presented by Richard Lester, originally broadcast on 3 October 1993, and later repeated on BBC Four in 2005 and 2006), Roeg said that a Warner Bros. executive commented on the scene depicting Jagger in a bath with Pallenberg and Breton, 'Even the bath water was dirty.'
-The film was shelved by Ken Hyman, head of Warner Brothers, when he concluded that no amount of editing, re-looping, or re-scheduling would cover up the fact that the picture ultimately made no sense.
-The response from the studio was to deny the film a cinematic release.
+In the series Hollywood UK: British Cinema of the Sixties (presented by Richard Lester, originally broadcast on 3 October 1993, and later repeated on BBC Four in 2005 and 2006), Roeg said that a Warner Bros. executive commented on the scene depicting Jagger in a bath with Pallenberg and Breton, "Even the bath water was dirty".
+The film was shelved by Ken Hyman, head of Warner Brothers, when he concluded that no amount of editing, re-looping, or rescheduling would cover up the fact that the picture ultimately made no sense.
+The response from the studio was to shelve the film from a cinematic release.